Joel1235/Text-to-3D/README.md

 "Give me a CAD model of a sportscar"
 ```
 3. **Model generation**: The script uses RAG of MeshyAPI to generate the model.
-The model is saved in the models folder.
-The script will reutrn you the exact locate you 3D model is saved to.
+The model is saved in the 'models' folder.
+The script will return you the exact locate you 3D model is saved to.

 ## ⚠ Known Issues